73cirdan/MMM-bustimes/README.md

 Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/73cirdan/MMM-bustimes bustimes`

-Note: after 73cirdan released his MMM-bustimes, there were some forks made and updated with new options and some bugfixes.
+*Note:* After 73cirdan released MMM-bustimes, there were some forks made and updated with new options and some bugfixes.
 Have a look at http://github.com/73cirdan/MMM-bustimes and click on the number next to forks.

 # Using the module